rerobots/docs/pages/hardshare/maint.md

 Here, "destroying a unique ID" means that the corresponding workspace deployment is marked as permanently unavailable.

-When some part of robot or the surrounding environment changes significantly, the unique ID should be changed.
+When some part of a robot or the surrounding environment changes significantly, the unique ID should be changed.
 What is "significant" or not depends on the context.
 For example, removing a LiDAR sensor is likely significant, but small changes to overhead lighting might not be.